RI DAILY

 Promise to readers

 This news source is a tiny slice of the media universe, but change must start somewhere.
-Except in opinion pieces such as this one, we will not use racial concepts.
+We will not honor racial concepts.

 Barack Obama will no longer be a “black president,” a category used in some circles to diminish the office and in others to uplift it.